-There were 49 males and one female included in the study with the mean age of 31 years (24-43).
+There were 49 males and one female included in the study with the mean age of 31 years (24-43 years).

 MRI showed that ACL was damaged in 41 patients, while it was preserved in nine.
-The arthroscopy confirmed that ACL was damaged in 43 patients while it was preserved in seven.
-Regarding medial meniscus, MRI showed damage in 31 patients, while in 19 it was preserved.
-The arthroscopic examination confirmed damage in 27 patients, while in 23 patients the finding on the medial meniscus was normal.
-Lateral meniscus was injured in 35 patients, while in 15 it was preserved, according to MRI findings.
+The arthroscopy confirmed that ACL was damaged in 43 patients, while it was preserved in seven.
+Regarding MM, MRI showed damage in 31 patients, while in 19 it was preserved.
+The arthroscopic examination confirmed damage in 27 patients, while in 23 patients the finding on the MM was normal.
+LM was injured in 35 patients, while in 15 it was preserved, according to MRI findings.
 The arthroscopy confirmed LM damage in 32 patients, while no changes were observed in 18.
 Results of two compared diagnostic procedures are presented in Table 1.